 Learning how to DIY (do it yourself) when it comes to editing your own writing isn’t just difficult, it’s downright painful.
 How do you edit the words you so carefully crafted?
-Lucky for you, I found five DIY editing tips that will elevate your writing and fool readers into believing you hired a professional editor.
+Luckily, I found five editing tips that will elevate your writing and improve your work.
+Your readers will think you hired a professional editor!

 Successful writers – whether they want to freelance or write books for a living – have to know how to think like an editor.
 Even better, they need to convince copy editors that they learned how to edit their own writing without wanting to drink gin out of the cat dish (as bestselling author Anne Lamott would say).

-First, let’s get the bad news out of the way: “Being a writer is like having homework every night for the rest of your life,” said Lawrence Kasdan, an American screenwriter who co-wrote The Empire Strikes Back, Raiders of the Lost Ark, and Return of the Jedi.
-Second, the good news: If you love writing, every night will be the best night of your life!
+First, let’s get the bad news out of the way: Second, the good news: If you love writing, every night will be the best night of your life!
 Especially if you’re one of those writers who knows how to edit her own writing.